• Latest

 SVG, meanwhile, continued to surge forward – utilising the high line superbly to rise as high as 12th.
 Late tyre wear forced another stop where he dropped a lap down, but he fought back onto the lead lap in the closing pit cycle.

 Despite being put a lap down by Dillon with 36 to go, Van Gisbergen hustled to regain track position and passed McDowell late to make himself the lucky dog candidate should a caution have fallen.
-No yellow came, but his relentless pace netted him 14th at the flag, equalling his best oval finish set in the Coca-Cola 600.
+No yellow came, but his relentless pace netted him 14th at the flag, equalling his best oval finish this year, set in the Coca-Cola 600.

 Up front, Dillon secured the much-needed win, his first of the season and secured a spot in the playoffs, with Alex Bowman and Ryan Blaney completing the podium.
 Joey Logano, Austin Cindric, Kyle Larson, Daniel Suarez, Josh Berry, Keselowski and Hamlin rounded out the top 10.